Talbot County Sheriff's Department

 Detective Sergeant (D/Sgt.)
 Marlene Gieraltowski is the Assistant Commander of the Criminal Investigations Division and oversees the detective unit and deputies assigned to the drug task force.

 D/Sgt.
 Gieraltowski began her career with the Talbot County Sheriff’s Office in 2007 and was assigned to the Uniformed Patrol Division until 2012 when she was transferred to Criminal Investigations Division.
 In April of 2019, D/Sgt.
-Gieraltowski was promoted to the rank of Sergeant by Sheriff Gamble and assigned as a second line supervisor in the Patrol Division.
-As a supervisor in the Patrol Division, she was responsible for supervising a patrol group consisting of three deputies.
+Gieraltowski was promoted to the rank of Sergeant and assigned to the Patrol Division.
 In February 2020, D/ Sgt.
-Gieraltowski was transferred a second time to the Criminal Investigations Division.
-While assigned to the Criminal Investigations Division, D/Sgt.
-Gieraltowski was promoted to her current rank of Detective Sergeant by Sheriff Gamble in October 2022.
+Gieraltowski was assigned to the Criminal Investigations Division was promoted to assistant commander in October 2022.
 In her current position, she is responsible for the supervision/management/compliance of all the registered sexual offenders in Talbot County.
 She is a member of the Maryland Internet Crimes Against Children task force and Talbot County Child Advocacy Center.
 She is a certified DARE instructor within the Talbot County Public Schools.
-She completes the first line review of agency reports submitted by deputies to ensure completeness and accuracy.
-In 2008 she was recognized for her excellence in law enforcement and was awarded Talbot County Law Enforcement Officer of the Year by the Knights of Columbus.
-In 2012, she was again recognized for her leadership and awarded Talbot County Police Officer of the Year and Northeastern District Police Officer of the Year by the American Legion.
-In 2021, she was awarded Supervisor of the Year by the Talbot County Sheriff’s Office.